 Next, remember to type in the following command.

-The literal “PROCESSOR_ARCHITECTURE” is an environment variable which holds the value of the system architecture.
+The literal “PROCESSOR_ARCHITECTURE” is an environment variable that holds the value of the system architecture.

 So now you know the four distinct ways to check if Windows is 32-bit or 64-bit.
-Let us know if you liked these little tricks.
+Let us know if you like these little tricks.

 Also, if you have any such method which is unique, then write it in the comment box.
 And let the world know about it.